-Many changes in health can arise if you do not take care of your body when it’s needed.
-In the United States, more than 12% of the population has an undiagnosed thyroid condition because the symptoms are often mild.
-Even though some of the causes of thyroid gland problems are unknown, here are the most common types of thyroid conditions, risk factors, and when you should see a doctor.
+Many changes in health can arise if you do not take care of your body when needed.
+More than 12% of the population in the United States has an undiagnosed thyroid condition because the symptoms are often mild.
+Even though some of the causes of thyroid gland problems are unknown, here are the most common types of thyroid conditions, risk factors, and when to see a doctor.

 What Is The Thyroid?

 The thyroid is a butterfly-shaped gland located in the front of our neck.
-The thyroid gland secretes hormones and assists in controlling many metabolic activities like heart rate, body temperature, energy production and many other body functions.
+The thyroid gland secretes hormones and controls many metabolic activities like heart rate, body temperature, energy production, and many other functions.

 Common Thyroid Conditions

 Two hormones produced by the thyroid gland help the body function regularly, Triiodothyronine (T3) and Thyroxine (T4).
 Several conditions can occur if the thyroid gland is underactive or overactive in hormone production.

 Here are four of the most common types of thyroid conditions:

 This condition happens when the thyroid gland produces more thyroxine hormone than the body needs.
 Although hyperthyroidism can affect people of all ages differently, women are more likely to have a thyroid.

 Another type of condition is hypothyroidism which occurs when the thyroid gland does not produce enough hormones.
 This condition is more common in women and people over 50.

 Some of the symptoms of this condition develop slowly and may include the following: